 Tintagel Castle's New Footbridge

-This year, work begins on a new footbridge at Tintagel Castle that will follow the path of the original crossing between the mainland and the headland.
+In October 2018, work started on a new footbridge at Tintagel Castle that will follow the path of the original crossing between the mainland and the headland.
 The bridge will help visitors to better understand the site's history and improve access to the island, as well as help to protect and conserve the landscape.

 A competition was launched in 2015 to find the best architectural and engineering team to design the new footbridge and six were shortlisted.
 A period of consultation took place and the company with the winning concept design was announced as Ney & Partners Civil Engineers and William Matthews Associates in March 2016.